keltia/octopress/source/_posts/2015-10-02-freebsd-devsummit-in-stockholm-eurobsdcon.md

 Performance
 -----------

 This session is dealing with mostly disk performance, reproductible builds, displaying myths about ZFS, RAIDZ/mirrors and so on.
+The notes are [there](https://etherpad.net/p/2015Dev_Summit_Performance).

 Agenda: [here](https://wiki.freebsd.org/201510DevSummit/Performance)